Quality assurance procedures: Section Q

 Q3.
 External Examiner – Term of Office

-Careful consideration should be given to whether the same external examiner should be appointed for successive students of the same supervisor.
+Careful consideration should be given to whether the same external examiner should be appointed for successive candidates of the same supervisor.

 Q4.
 Exceptions

-In cases where the appointment would be an exception to the above criteria, the Director of Graduate Education may appoint an independent chair or seek ensure that other examiners on the team compensate in terms of standing, expertise and experience.
+In cases where the appointment would be an exception to the above criteria, the Director of Graduate Education may appoint an independent chair or seek to ensure that other examiners on the team compensate for standing, expertise and experience.

-All exceptions must be agreed by the Assistant Registrar.
+All exceptions must be agreed by the Head of Quality Assurance

 Q5.
 Termination of an examiner’s appointment